yonglintan/plc-lab5/README.md

 Lab 5 of 50.051 Programming Language Concepts

-## Task 1: Introduction to Context-Free Grammars.
+## Task 1: Introduction to Context-Free Grammars

 As we have seen in class, a Context-Free Grammar (CFG) is a set of recursive rewriting rules (or productions) used to generate patterns of strings.
 A CFG consists of a set of **terminals** (symbols that appear in the strings), a set of **non-terminals** (symbols that help define the structure but do not appear in the strings), a set of **production rules** connecting symbols to other (combinations of) symbols, and a **start symbol** for the CFG.